r57zone/DSAdvance/README.md

 In order to exit the stick emulation mode on the touchpad, need to switch to the default mode.

 By clicking on the default profile on DualSense the white LEDs display the current battery status (1 - 0..25%, 2 - 26..50%, 3 - 51..75%, 4 - 76..100%).
+Also in the program for DualSense and DualShock 4 the current charge is displayed.

 By default, the `PS` button opens the "Xbox Game Bar" (by pressing `Win+G`).
 By changing the `PSMultiKey` parameter to `1`, several actions are assigned to this button: `PS + □` - decrease the volume, `PS + ○` - increase the volume, `PS + △` - open the "Xbox Game Bar", `PS + X` - microphone button (screenshot / pressing selected keyboard button).

 By default, the microphone button takes a screenshot of `Win+Alt+PrtScr` (for DualShock 4 enable `PSMultiKey` and press `PS + X`).
-By changing the `MicCustomKey` parameter to the [desired button code](https://github.com/r57zone/Half-Life-Alyx-novr/blob/master/BINDINGS.md#codes), it will be pressed.
+By changing the `MicCustomKey` parameter to the [desired button value](https://github.com/r57zone/DSAdvance/blob/master/BINDINGS.md), it will be pressed.

+To emulate the keyboard and mouse for older games, switch the mode to `ALT + Q` or `PS + DPAD Left / Right` and select the desired profile or [create the desired profile](https://github.com/r57zone/DSAdvance/blob/master/BINDINGS.md).
+The default profile allows you to work in Windows.

 To connect external pedals, change the COM port number by changing the `COMPort` parameter in the `ExternalPedals` section.